raulaguila/go-multimeter/readme.md

 * Run `go run main.go <ow18e or fs9721>`
 * Watch terminal.
 * Press **ENTER** to disconnect bluetooth and close the program.

-## License

-This project is licensed under the MIT License - see the [LICENSE file](LICENSE) for details.